GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts